NeXt-Warning-System/documentation/xws-contact-web/evidence/registering for warnings using locations.md

 Bounding boxes are creates using the MBR_XMIN, MBR_YMIN, MBR_XMAX and MBR_YMAX co-ordinates.
 Resultant bounding boxes have been spatially joined to national Flood Warning and Flood Alert shapefiles for England.

 Historic flood warning messages have been used to ascertain the number of messages a user would be likely be sent in a given year for each bounding box.
-We have applied the following filters to the historic flood warning messages; Messagetype matches Flood Alert or Update Flood Alert, Flood Warning or Update Flood Warning, Severe Flood Warning or Update Severe Flood Warning; Dateissued is greater than 2016
+We have applied the following filters to the historic flood warning messages; Messagetype matches Flood Alert or Update Flood Alert, Flood Warning or Update Flood Warning, Severe Flood Warning or Update Severe Flood Warning

-### Limitations
+### Known limitations

 Any Target Areas that have been deactivate will not be matched to overlapping bounding boxes and therefore not appear in the results - this is due to the fact that it would be too laborious to accurately recreate this data.
 This method is designed to give a rough approximation of the number of messages a user may get if signing up to a location for flood warnings.

 ## Results

+London

 ## Suggestion

+* It’s simple – most people are likely to know the area they want to know about.
+During contact first user testing, almost all users selected a location over a specific property
+* It's future proof – underlying changes to any TAs are automatically picked up.
+If we add a new TA, they get it, if we remove one it disappears.
+No maintenance for the user or for us.
+* It's quick – they sign up for one location and that’s it.
+No more adding TAs one by one as Area of Interests (AOIs).
+They can of course sign up for multiple locations if they wish

 ## Supporting data
 * TBC
+*

 ### Data sources